friedrichleblanc/pengiun-joe/HardwareDesignDecisions.md

 ### Hirose FH12

-You maybe familiar with similar connector used in PS4 controllers.
+You may be familiar with similar connector used in PS4 controllers.
 It was used to connect board to microphone board.

 ## Microphone board